When it comes to taking payments online, Stripe and PayPal are the leaders, dominating more than 80 percent of the total market.

 You can also create and send invoices for free from PayPal and Excel templates.

-In addition, you can pay for add-ons like recurring billing at $10 per month and advanced fraud protection services for $10 per month plus $0.05 per transaction.
+In addition, you can pay for add-ons like recurring billing and advanced fraud protection services by talking to their sales team for pricing information.

 One key difference is that you need to integrate PayPal Checkout and PayPal Standard into your website with an existing e-commerce platform like Shopify, WooCommerce, BigCommere, Magento, etc., or have a developer add them to your site.